LinkedInLearning/hands-on-ai-governing-ai-agents-in-practice-11646003/README.md

 ## Course Description

+AI agents often look impressive in demos but struggle when they hit production, where you need visibility, safety controls, and clear accountability for every action an agent takes.
+In this hands-on course, Kesha Williams—a machine learning technology leader with 25+ years of experience—shows you how to work in Python to transform an ungoverned shopping agent into a governed system that behaves predictably in real-world environments.

+Through hands-on coding in GitHub Codespaces, learn how to add structured logging to make agent behavior observable, implement runtime guardrails that block unsafe actions, and introduce human-in-the-loop approval workflows for high-risk changes.
+Kesha also demonstrates how to  build an agent inventory and a reusable deployment checklist that you can adapt to your own framework, giving you a practical governance tool kit—whether you are shipping your first agent feature or hardening an enterprise AI workflow.

 _See the readme file in the main branch for updated instructions and information._

 You’ll learn how to: